 of The Madonna and Child with four angels and Saints John the Baptist

 and Andrew of c.1400 by Taddeo di Bartolo.
-It was painted for the
+A

 panel of the Lamentation in the I Tatti collection, is very likely

-this floor is an excessively large space devoted to Jacopo delle Quercia's
+this floor is a vast space devoted to Jacopo delle Quercia's

 attraction, made all the more unnerving by bits of modern art, and by my

-being mostly alone.
-The next floor down has an oratory, revealed frescos
+The next floor down (the Second Subterranean Level) has an oratory, revealed

-The Madonna and Child with Saints Agnese, John the Evangelist, John the
+The Virgin and Child with Saints Agnese, John the Evangelist, John the

 Baptist and Mary Magdelene, a polyptych by Duccio, is in the

 was painted on the fašade of Santa Maria della Scala in 1335.
-Pietro
+Both

-Lorenzetti painted the Nativity of the Virgin, and his brother
+Lorenzetti painted the Nativity of the Virgin, and that his brother Ambrogio

 'Little' Maesta in the Pinacoteca and fragments showing Saint